E-Health/dadR/README.md

-# dadR - Apache Spark enabled R package to analyze Discharge Abstract Database
+# :dash: dadR - Apache Spark enabled R package to analyze Discharge Abstract Database

 ## Disclaimer
 *Parts of this material are based on the Canadian Institute for Health Information Discharge Abstract Database Research Analytic Files (sampled from fiscal years 2014-15).
 However the analysis, conclusions, opinions and statements expressed herein are those of the author(s) and not those of the Canadian Institute for Health Information.*